 Online ones are great as you can do a quick run-through early on, and then deeper dives as you advance in your pregnancy and get closer to your due date (even watching them again in the hospital!)

 Best Breastfeeding Classes

-I have three breastfeeding classes that I recommend, all have good points (pricing for the classes is correct at the time of publication):
+I have four breastfeeding classes that I recommend, all have good points (pricing for the classes is correct at the time of publication):